255 – The Organization for Families and Hostages

 Tal Ohana

-Tal Ohana, former Mayor of Yeruham, is currently engaged in local economic development, executive training, and mentoring leaders before and during political tenures.
-In the past, Tal was a member of the Tenders and Property Tax committees and a director of the Yeruham Economic Development Corporation.
+Tal, former Mayor of Yeruham, is currently engaged in local economic development, executive training, and mentoring leaders before and throughout their political tenure.
+Previously, Tal was a member of the Tenders and Property Tax committees and a director of the Yeruham Economic Development Corporation.
 In addition, she served as the Deputy and Acting Head of the Yeruham Local Council and held the Education and Strategic Development portfolio.

 Dr. Sigal Shelach

-Dr. Sigal Shelach is an Israeli public figure.
-Sigal is the former CEO of JDC Israel (2018–2024).
-Prior to that, she also served as the CEO of JDC-TEVET.
+Sigal is the former CEO of JDC Israel, and previously served as the CEO of JDC-TEVET.
 Sigal is a senior researcher at the Ministry of Industry, Commerce, and Employment, and a lecturer in the Department of Labor Studies at Tel Aviv University.

 Prof. Mario Mikulincer

-Mario Mikulincer (born in 1957) is an Israeli professor and researcher in the field of psychology who served as the Dean of the School of Psychology and, between 2014 and 2017, as the Vice President for Academic Affairs of the Interdisciplinary Center [later to become Reichman University].
+Mario is a psychology professor and researcher who served as the Dean of the School of Psychology and, between 2014 and 2017, as the Vice President for Academic Affairs of what is now Reichman University.
 He is the recipient of the EMET Prize for 2004.
 Today, Mario is the head of the doctoral program in psychology at Reichman University.

 Galit Itzhaki Draizin